 3. Consider What You Want Out of Life.

 Figure out who you are aside from being an anxious person.
 Figure out what is a meaningful life for you.
 Figure out what your passion and purpose are.
 Figure out what you need to make your life worth living.

 If you need help in this area, I have some articles to get you started:

-The anxiety cannot be willed away – it’s going to be with you indefinitely.
-And whenever you expose yourself to anxiety triggers, it’s going to tax your body.
+The fight or flight response cannot be willed away – it’s going to be with you indefinitely.
+And whenever you expose yourself to triggers, it’s going to tax your body.
 So do it sparingly, with intention.